-Best practice and Viva guidance and guidelines for named contacts working with students with Autistic Spectrum Disorders (ASDs).
+Best practice and Viva guidance and guidelines for named contacts working with students with Autistic Spectrum Conditions (ASC).

 Best Practice Guidance

-The European-funded Autism&Uni initiative has published two best practice guides for those teaching and supporting autistic students in higher education.
+The European-funded Autism&Uni initiative has published two best practice guides for those teaching and supporting students with Autistic Spectrum Conditions (ASCs) in higher education.

 Guide 1: For HEI managers and senior academics